synergy-twinning/summer-school-combinatorial/welded_beam_example/README.md

 # SYNERGY SUMMER SCHOOL

-The Jupyter notebook presents the optimization of a real-world problem (Welded Beam Design) with a multiobjective optimization algorithm (NSGA2)
+The Jupyter notebook presents the optimization of a real-world problem (Welded Beam Design) with a multiobjective optimization algorithm (NSGA-II).

 # Getting Started
 These instructions will get you a copy of the notebook up and running on your local machine for testing purposes.